carnegie/clab_value_of_innovation/README.md

 ========================================================================

-These following folders are included:
+The following folders are included:

 (1) Model_codes folder includes the COIN model that is used to run different scenarios;

-(2) Postprocess folder includes Python codes that were used to calculate numbers and make plots.
+(2) Postprocess folder includes Python codes that were used to calculate numbers and make plots;

+(3) Raw_model_outputs folder includes the COIN model outputs used for our analysis.